martin-og-ingar/FYS-STK4155-Project2/README.md

 ## Structure

-- report/ - contains the report in a PDF-format.
 - partA/
   - results/ - contains csvs with results from the gd methods
   - globale_values - contains global variables used across the files related to part a